FoodyFood/multipage-dash-app/README.md

-# Multipage Dash App in JupyterHub
+# Multipage Dash App

-Multipage dash app that is compatable with JupyterHub.
+A Multipage dash app that is compatable with Jupyter Proxy.

-This multipage dash app will run inside JupyterHub and allow browsing externally by leveraging jupyter proxy.
+This multipage dash app will run inside JupyterHub and allow external viewing by leveraging Jupyter Proxy.

 ![BAsic App Runnung In Browser](./docs/basic-app-running.jpg)